 For example, when you solve the problem of an application form – for example, an engineering company’s application form already includes the question ‘Please tell us a problem when using our technical expertise and knowledge’.
 But more likely to problem-solving interview questions examples include:

-Give me an example when you run into a problem in a project.
-What did you do
+- Give me an example of when you run into a problem in a project.
+What did you do?

 Hypothetical interview questions about problem-solving